Dympo/dympo/Portfolio-Guide/SQL/Travel Insurance/README.md

 # Travel Insurance Data Analysis 🌍✈️

-In this SQL work, I explore data from a Travel Insurance company, clean up the data and fix some descrepencies before answering 3 different questions related to the business :
+In this SQL project, I explore a Travel Insurance dataset, clean up data inconsistencies, and perform analysis to answer three key business-related questions.

             .
 Which countries do Senior travelers prefer overall?